Aoxi-git/Cementor/doc/sphinx/potentialparticles.rst

   b=Body()
-  b.shape=PotentialBlock(R=0.0, ...) #here we set R=0.0 to trigger automatic calculation of R b.aspherical=True # To be used in conjunction with exactAsphericalRot=True utils._commonBodySetup(b,b.shape.volume,b.shape.inertia, material='frictionless', pos=Vector3(xPos,yPos,zPos), fixed=False)
+  b.shape=PotentialBlock(R=0.0, ...) #here we set R=0.0 to trigger automatic calculation of R b.aspherical=True # For NewtonIntegrator to apply an appropriate body rotation integrator utils._commonBodySetup(b,b.shape.volume,b.shape.inertia, material='frictionless', pos=Vector3(xPos,yPos,zPos), fixed=False)
   b.state.ori=b.shape.orientation # this will rotate the particle to its initial random system.
 If b.state.ori=Quaternion.Identity, the PB is oriented to its principal axes
   O.bodies.append(b)